COVID-19: travel health notice for all travellers

-It is prohibited to take photographs of military and government installations.
+It’s prohibited to take photographs of military and government installations.
 Always ask permission before photographing individuals.

 Traffic drives on the left.

-An International Driving Permit is recommended.
+More about the International Driving Permit

-There are two seasons in Botswana: summer (September to April), with frequent rains and thunderstorms; and winter (May to August), with cold and dry days and nights.
+There are two seasons in Botswana: summer (September to April), with frequent rains and thunderstorms, and winter (May to August), with cold and dry days and nights.

-Gaborone - Consulate of Canada
+Gaborone - Honorary consul of Canada

 Harare - Embassy of Canada